261233842/Cornucopia/README.md

 ## The Way To Get Cornucopia

-- **New World Rewards**: When you join a new game world, the system will automatically give you a Cornucopia.
+- **New World Rewards**: The first meal is rewarded with a goat's horn.
 - **Goat Horn Conversion**: By right-clicking a goat horn filled with food, you can convert it into a cornucopia horn.

 ## Shortcut Key